LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

             os.rename(path2, f'CSV_Water/{item}')
 ```

-Now that we've decompressed the water level data, the CSV_Water folder is filled with daily sensor data in CSV format.
+Now that we've decompressed the water level data, the `CSV_Water` folder is filled with daily sensor data in CSV format.
 Next, we'll focus on extracting and organizing data from a specific station.
 Here's how we'll do it:

-Filter Data for a Specific Station: We'll target data from a particular station, for example, the one with the code 338c9c1c-57d8-41d7-9af2-731fb86e632c.
+1. **Filter Data for a Specific Station:** We'll target data from a particular station, for example, the one with the code `338c9c1c-57d8-41d7-9af2-731fb86e632c`.
 To do this, we need to read each CSV file and filter out only the data that corresponds to this station.

-Create a Dataframe: We'll gather all the data for our chosen station and put it into a dataframe.
+2. **Create a Dataframe:** We'll gather all the data for our chosen station and put it into a dataframe.
 A dataframe is a table-like structure in programming that makes data manipulation easier.
-We'll name this dataframe water.
+We'll name this dataframe `water`.

-Delete Unnecessary Data: After successfully extracting the necessary data and storing it in the water dataframe, we'll delete all the originally downloaded data and the data generated after decompression.
+3. **Delete Unnecessary Data:** After successfully extracting the necessary data and storing it in the `water` dataframe, we'll delete all the originally downloaded data and the data generated after decompression.
 This step is crucial for saving storage space in the cloud, ensuring that we keep only the data that is essential for our analysis.

 By following these steps, we'll have a streamlined, specific dataset ready for in-depth analysis of water levels at the chosen station.
 This approach helps in maintaining an organized and efficient workflow, especially when dealing with large amounts of data.